media-vault/mediavault.org/docs/installation/index.md

 # Installation

-The MediaVault project and its contributors offer a number of pre-build binary packages to assist in getting MediaVault up and running quickly on multiple systems.
+The LibreUno project and its contributors offer a number of pre-build binary packages to assist in getting LibreUno up and running quickly on multiple systems.

 :::caution